orchestr7/git-stat/README.md

 ## Errors and resolution
 Please note that it is possible to run `git-stat` application in `--debug` mode.
 Some of problems can be understood by debug information.
 But below are most frequent issues:
 - `403 rate limit exceeded`: github has strict limitations on the number of requests to it's API.
-We are able to run only 60 requests!
+We are able to run **only 60 requests**!
 - `ClientRequestException`: there is some kind of misprint in the name of the repository or the URL is broken
 - `TimeoutCancellationException`: current timeout is 10000 ms on each request
 - `SocketException`: usually the problem appears with the proxy enabled